almostearthling/when-command-devdocs/wizard.rst

 .. code-block:: python

           self.command_line = "test -f ~/fire.this"
-          self.summary_description = "On creation of a 'fire.this' file in the home directory"
+          # self.summary_description = "On creation of a 'fire.this' file in the home directory"

 Note that summary_description should be quite short too, for it should fit in a short text line.
+We are not providing it for now, though, and stay content with the description that is mandatory when calling the base class constructor.
 The plugin source code now looks like the following (where commented out lines are omitted for clarity):

 .. code-block:: python